-Treatment for patients with limited-stage, extensive-stage, or recurrent SCLC is summarized in Table 1.
+Treatment for patients with LD, ED, or recurrent SCLC is summarized in Table 1.

-Despite treatment advances, the majority of patients with SCLC die of their tumor even with the best available therapy.
+Despite treatment advances, most patients with SCLC die of their tumor even with the best available therapy.
 Most of the improvements in the survival of patients with SCLC are attributable to clinical trials that have attempted to improve on the best available and most accepted therapy.
 Patient entry into such studies is highly desirable.

 Standard Treatment Options for Patients With Limited-Stage SCLC